buffotheclown/Vieraville/README.md

 ## 🎮 How to Play

 Build and manage a thriving Florida community.
-Hire **unlimited managers** who autonomously generate construction plans, build roads and structures, and grow your town.
+Hire **up to 10 managers** who autonomously generate construction plans, build roads and structures, and grow your town.
 Balance your budget, maintain structures, and watch your population soar!

 ### Getting Started
 1. **Hire Your First Manager** - Choose from managers with unique building preferences